sttadic/the-dev-notebook/React/04_HooksAdvanced.md

 }, []); // but it's not in the dependency array!
 ```

 In the example above, because the dependency array is [], React thinks the effect has no dependencies — so it will not re-run even if someProp changes.
-This creates a bug: the useEffect uses an outdated value.
+This creates a bug: the useEffect uses an outdated value (printed to the console).

 #### Correct usage: